kdp-99114/Fullstack-Practical/README.md

 Practical-14: Create Login Form with different Templates

-Practical-15.
-Create a Counter Page using JavaScript as per the attached Templates
+Practical-15: Create a Counter Page using JavaScript as per the attached Templates

+Practical-16: Create a To-do List using JavaScript